gopal-ag/HeritageShield/README.md

 Tracks lost and found requests.
 Utilizes backtracking to locate lost or found objects.
+Backtracking in the context of identifying the owner of lost objects at a heritage site involves analyzing security camera footage to trace the movements and actions of individuals, particularly those who have lost or found items.
+This process aims to establish a connection between the object and its rightful owner

 - E-Chalaan Status
 Provides information on previously sent e-Chalaans, including the date sent and the deadline for payment.